Sannareddy-Monesh/Drum-kit-site/README.md

 # Drum-kit-site
-Place where you can play drums.
+Place where you can play drums which produces real sound effects.